Battle of Monmouth

-The Battle of Monmouth, also known as the Battle of Monmouth Court House, was fought near Monmouth Court House in modern-day Freehold Borough, New Jersey on June 28, 1778, during the American Revolutionary War.
+The Battle of Monmouth, also known as the Battle of Monmouth Court House, was fought near the Village of Monmouth Court House in modern-day Freehold Borough, New Jersey and Manalapan, on June 28, 1778, during the American Revolutionary War.
 It pitted the Continental Army, commanded by General George Washington, against the British Army in North America, commanded by General Sir Henry Clinton.

 It was the last battle of the Philadelphia campaign, begun the previous year, during which the British had inflicted two major defeats on Washington and occupied Philadelphia.
 Washington had spent the winter at Valley Forge rebuilding his army and defending his position against political enemies who favored his replacement as commander-in-chief.
-This included Major General Horatio Gates, whose political alliance with the “Conway Cabal” threatened General Washington’s status as commander-in-chief.
+This included Major General Horatio Gates, whose political alliance with the "Conway Cabal" threatened General Washington's status as commander-in-chief.
 In February 1778, the French-American Treaty of Alliance tilted the strategic balance in favor of the Americans, forcing the British to abandon hopes of a military victory and adopt a defensive strategy.
 Clinton was ordered to evacuate Philadelphia and consolidate his army.
 The Continental Army shadowed the British as they marched across New Jersey to Sandy Hook, from where the Royal Navy would ferry them to New York.
 Washington's senior officers urged varying degrees of caution, but it was politically important for him not to allow the British to withdraw unscathed.
 Washington detached around a third of his army and sent it ahead under the command of Major General Charles Lee, hoping to land a heavy blow on the British without becoming embroiled in a major engagement.

-The battle began badly for the Americans when Lee botched an attack on the British rearguard at Monmouth Court House.
+The battle began badly for the Americans when Lee botched an attack on the British rear guard at Monmouth Court House.
 A counter-attack by the main British column forced Lee to retreat until Washington arrived with the main body.
 Clinton disengaged when he found Washington in an unassailable defensive position and resumed the march to Sandy Hook.